| | | |

 What should I serve with sausage gravy?

-Sausage gravy is traditionally served over biscuits, but it also pairs well with toast, pancakes, or even scrambled eggs.
+Traditionally, it’s served over biscuits, but it’s also delightful with toast, pancakes, or scrambled eggs—whatever makes your heart happy!

 Can leftovers be reheated?

-Absolutely!
-You can store leftovers in the refrigerator and reheat them on the stove over low heat, adding a splash of milk if necessary to loosen the gravy.
+Yep!
+Just store in the fridge and reheat gently on the stove, adding a splash of milk if needed to loosen it back up.

 Conclusion